guyutongxue/devcpp7/README.md

 ## Current Status

+**Under construction, but may be in abeyance later**

 Due to the incompleteness of Monaco Editor API, I'm afraid that I won't be able to continue this project as ideally as I expected.

+Currently only contains basic new/open/save operations, and a small compile button.

 ## Build instructions